awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference-spec.rst

     }

 * ``edge_type`` -- An array specifying the edge type name in the format of three strings, which indicate the source node type, the edge type, and the destination edge type.
-It should be same as the ``relation`` fileds defined in :ref:`gconstruct JSON specification <gconstruction-json>` or the ``type`` values of ``source`` ``relation``, and ``dest`` fileds defined in :ref:`gsprocessing JSON specification <gsprocessing_input_configuration>`.
+It should be same as the ``relation`` fields defined in :ref:`gconstruct JSON specification <gconstruction-json>` or the ``type`` values of ``source`` ``relation``, and ``dest`` fileds defined in :ref:`gsprocessing JSON specification <gsprocessing_input_configuration>`.